AndreaBorghesiUnibo/ai4europe_benchmark_guide/docs/source/benchmarking_process.md

 structure of the neural network number of layers, number of nodes per layer) to the parameters governing the DNN’s training (from the learning rate to the batch size).
+In any way, the first step is to clearly define the benchmarking goals, explicitly specifying the task (e.g., in case of LLMs, summarization, classification, QA, etc.).
+It must also be placed care in ensuring consistency in task formulation (e.g., input-output format).

 To ensure reproducible benchmarks through a systematic approach, a series of preliminary questions to guide the benchmarking process need to be addressed.